Video Lesson

 Women may be told that a doubling of hCG levels every two days indicates a viable pregnancy, but finding studies that reflect this has been a challenge and doctors tell us that they often see women who did not have “doubling betas” continue to remain pregnant and deliver.

-If a woman received a “positive beta,” the odds she delivers a baby are about 70% to 80% (higher for younger women, lower for older women).
+If a woman received a “positive beta,” the odds she delivers a baby are contingent on the initial hCG level, the rate of rise, and the woman’s age (higher for younger women, lower for older women).
 One well-run study looked at how the odds of a delivery varied after every weekly milestone and, as you can see, by the time the doctor can see a fetal heartbeat, the risk of miscarriage dramatically falls and steadily decreases with each passing week.
 That said, the risk of miscarriage after attaining fetal cardiac activity still varies greatly according to age, with miscarriage risk still higher for women in their 40s even after attaining cardiac activity.

 Ultimately, most IVF births make it to term, but the reality is that those involving a multiple embryo transfer are far less likely to reach term.